Regional Contest Rules

 Evaluation is performed automatically, that is why a program

-should respect formats of input and output files described
+should respect formats of input and output described

 in the problem statement.
 If not explicitly stated